jpaulogg/vim-simplified-surround/README.md

 to it.
 I believe that this gives users more control and a wider range of possible changes.
 In addition, the script has comments that help to make some customizations (for example, to creating [custom pairs](https://github.com/jpaulogg/vim-simplified-surround/blob/2ba2a950f5228ce0ad088602fe38659cea19dd37/surround.vim#L31-L33).
-It's almost as simple as doing it on your vimrc.
+It's almost as simple as doing it in your vimrc.

 If you prefere something that provides global variables and options that you can set from your vimrc, you should keep with Tpope's [vim-surround](https://github.com/tpope/vim-surround).